 3D Printed Shoes

-Uncomfortable footwear can be a great pain.
+Uncomfortable footwear can be great pain.
 For long the footwear industry has been operating on the model of one size fits all.
-We get to chose from limited shoe sizes, besides the fact that even though the length of both your feet may be same, but each might require different size of shoes.
+We get to choose from limited shoe sizes, besides the fact that even though the length of both your feet may be the same, but each might require a different size of shoes.
 With 3D Printing, we can hope to get a resolution for the same.

 For this shoe, the inspiration was tree roots; which holds the entire weight of a tree.
 Software called “Within from Autodesk” was used to create very specialized lattice structures which could be achieved only by 3D printing.
 The technology allowed the company to experiment with a lot of iterations and try a lot of permutation and combination while staying very close to the same concept.